pragya-mishra/pragya-mishra.github.io/_posts/2021/2021-01-16-Book-PoorEconomics.md

 ---
 layout: post
 title: Banerjee-Duflo's Poor Economics
-excerpt: Book summary for Abhijit V. Banerjee and Esther Duflo Poor Economics
+description: Book summary for Abhijit V. Banerjee and Esther Duflo Poor Economics
 ---

 Why would a man in Morocco who doesn't have enough to eat buy a television?
 Why do the poorest in India spend 7 percent of their food budget on sugar?
 Poor Economics, written by the winners of the 2019 Nobel Prize in Economic Sciences Abhijit V. Banerjee and Esther Duflo, is an eye-opening book that overturns the myths about what it is like to live on a very little, revealing the unexpected decisions that millions of people make every day.